In this article

 Peptide therapy takes a fundamentally different approach to body composition.
 Rather than suppressing appetite, peptides used for body composition target fat metabolism pathways directly — potentially allowing fat loss while preserving lean muscle mass.

 AOD-9604 is a modified fragment of human growth hormone (specifically, amino acids 177-191).
-Research suggests it may stimulate lipolysis (fat breakdown) and inhibit lipogenesis (fat formation) without affecting blood sugar or promoting tissue growth.
-In clinical studies, AOD-9604 has been shown to selectively target adipose tissue while not affecting muscle mass.
+Research suggests it nudges the body to break down fat and make less new fat — without messing with blood sugar or stimulating tissue growth elsewhere.
+In clinical studies, AOD-9604 seems to go after fat tissue specifically and leave muscle alone.
 Importantly, because it is only a fragment of growth hormone, it does not produce the growth-promoting effects (or risks) associated with full growth hormone.

 CJC-1295 and Ipamorelinare growth hormone secretagogue peptides that stimulate the pituitary gland to produce more of your own growth hormone.
 Research indicates that optimized growth hormone levels may support fat metabolism, improve lean muscle mass, enhance sleep quality, and promote recovery.
 Unlike exogenous growth hormone administration, these peptides work through your body's natural feedback mechanisms, which may reduce the risk of overproduction.

-Tesamorelin is an FDA-approved growth hormone-releasing hormone analog that has been specifically studied for reducing visceral adipose tissue (belly fat).
+Tesamorelinis an FDA-approved peptide that prompts your body to release more of its own growth hormone.
+It's been studied specifically for reducing visceral fat — the deep belly fat that wraps around your organs.
 Clinical studies have shown significant reductions in trunk fat with minimal side effects.

 The key distinction is mechanism: GLP-1s primarily reduce caloric intake through appetite suppression, while peptides may directly influence fat metabolism, growth hormone production, and body composition pathways.
 You are not eating less — your body is processing fat differently.